nwchemgit/nwchem-wiki/FCIDUMP.md

 The `ORBITALS` keyword can have the value `molecular`  (default) or `atomic`.
 When the default keyword `molecular` is used, the integrals are transformed using the molecular orbitals.
+When the  keyword `atomic` is specified, the integrals are evaluated using the atomic orbitals (*option not implemented yet*)

 ## FREEZE - Freezing orbitals